 Within the "School Year," full-time professional employees may use two of their allotted 8 sick days for personal reasons.
+Personal time may not be used in the first 45 school days of employment.

 Teachers employed on a Diocese of Wilmington Part-Time Professional Employment Agreement are entitled, as health dictates, to a prorated number of sick days per "School Year" based on their hours/days worked.
 Maryland employers/employees should refer to The Maryland Healthy Working Families Act - Maryland Earned Sick and Safe Leave.

 Within the "School Year," part-time professional employees may use a pro-rated number of sick days (based on their hours/days worked) for personal reasons.